 A limited number of fellowships for Ph.D. candidates are currently available within the Graduate College, however there is no guaranteed funding provided for incoming students.
 These fellowships are awarded competitively based on applications received.
 Opportunities do exist within the University for Graduate Assistantship and Teaching Assistantship positions as well as other types of funding.
-More information can be found below as well as at the Graduate College website.
+More information can be found below, as well as on the Graduate College website.
 Also see Financing Your Education to help you request financial aid at Iowa.

 Graduate Research and Teaching Assistantships: